5

 Fantastic Family

-Though often times seen as cold and aloof, Reed Richards prizes family above all else and formed the Fantastic Four into one of the greatest examples of a working family unit ever.
+Though often seen as cold and aloof, Reed prizes family above all else and forms the Fantastic Four into one of the greatest examples of a working family unit ever.

 Sue Storm Richards represents his touchstone, a partner in all things and the love of life.
-The couple has seen many hard times through the course of their marriage, but they always return to what’s most important: their children, their teammates, and their mission.
+The couple experiences many difficult times throughout their marriage, but they always return to what’s most important: their children, their teammates, and their mission.
 While deep in a project, Richards sometimes forgets the simple, daily things, but Sue realizes and acknowledges how his mind works and makes concessions to keep their family together and strong.

 Reed Richards loves his two children Franklin and Valeria without measure, but often stands back in awe and wonder at their own abilities.
 Par for the course with the Fantastic Four, he doesn’t always conduct himself as a typical father to the two, but they love and respect him all the same.

 Respect for Mr. Fantastic throughout the heroic community is strong, particularly among those who’ve worked closely with him.
-Richards’ intellect makes him a good partner for other inventive geniuses such as Tony Stark, Bruce Banner, and T’Challa of Wakanda.
+Richards’ intellect makes him a good partner for other inventive geniuses such as Tony Stark, AKA Iron Man, Bruce Banner, AKA Hulk, and T’Challa, AKA Black Panther, King and protector of Wakanda.

 height